oswida/cyber-en/docs/srd.md

 **Lock**: Reducing a character's INF to zero means that they cannot use the Infosphere until they have regained at least one point of this ability.

 **Hacking**: Network nodes can have an HP level and an INF level specified.
 To access such a node (without the owner's permission), the player must reduce its HP to zero.
 In order to do so, it is required to carry out attacks using the neuroprocessor.
 Once the HP is removed, the player takes control of the node for **as many rounds** as his **current INF level**.
+Simple electronic devices such such as cameras or doors, do not need to be controlled by a node (although they can if they are part of a larger system).
+In such a case, a passed Interface test is sufficient to take control.

 **Data destruction**: After reducing the node's HP to zero, the player can still perform the attack but this time will reduce the node's INF.
 Reducing a node's **INF to zero** means irrevocably **destroying the data or program** (unless its owner had a backup).
 Reducing a node's INF to values other than zero has no effect on the game.

 **Firewall**: Player characters can also actively protect Infosphere nodes.
 To do so, they must have the neuroprocessor and pass an INF test.
 Success means that this node is completely immune to hacking in the next turn.

 **Intrusion Countermeasures Electronics (ICE)**: Infosphere nodes can have automatic defense systems.
 This means they have an additional **ICE** factor expressed in **damage dice** (d4 to d12).
-Each round of hacking they make an attack on a character, reducing hacker's HP and INF.
+In each round of hacking, the ICE makes an attack on the hacker's character, reducing its HP and then INF.
 Hackers recognize the 'white' and 'black' ICE.

 **Black ICE** (officially illegal), has an additional feature:
 - *Critical Damage*: inflict the same amount of damage to PSY that was inflicted to INF this turn.